stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Conjuration/index.md

 **Components:** V<br>
 **Duration:** Instantaneous

 You create a momentary circle of spectral blades that sweep around you.
 Make spell attack rolls vs all other creatures within 5 feet of you.
-On a hit, they take 1d6 force damage.
+On a hit, they take 1d6 + your spellcasting ability modifier force damage.

-This spell’s damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).